 Setting Description Factory Default

-Available channels vary The AWK-6232 plays the role of wireless AP.
+Available channels vary The AWK-5232 plays the role of wireless AP.
 6 (in B/G/N Mixed

 with RF type mode)

-Channel Width (only for 11N RF types in the 5GHz band)
+Channel Width (for any 5GHz, 11N RF type only)

 Setting Description Factory Default

 20 MHz Select your channel width, If you are not sure which option to 20 MHz

-20/40 MHz use, select 20/40MHz (Auto)
+20/40 MHz use, select 20/ 40MHz (Auto)

-For Channel Bonding , see the entry below.

-Channel Bonding
+Channel bonding

-Setting Description Factory Default 20/40 MHz (see When the Channel Width (above) is set to 20/40 MHz, 20 MHz Channel Width, channel bonding (40 MHz) will be automatically enabled on above) target devices that support this feature.
+If 20/40 MHz is set, the channel bonding (40 MHz) will be automatically enabled if the connection target supports this feature.